Instant Pot Carnitas

 - Make carnitas tacos by serving the pork in soft tortillas or crispy taco shells, topped with your favorite toppings.
 Try chopped onion, avocado or guacamole and cilantro.

 - Carnitas make the best burrito bowls!
-Try Instant Pot rice, black beans, tomato, guacamole and shredded cheese.
+Try Instant Pot rice, black beans, tomato, guacamole, salsa and shredded cheese.

 - Make nachos by topping tortilla chips with the Mexican pulled pork, cheese and your other favorite toppings.
 Bake in the oven until hot and melty.